 Paperless Parts gives you the ability to customize how certain interrogations geometrically analyze CAD models.
-For the sheet metal, milling, and lathe interrogation modules you can adjust inputs that will affect what features and manufacturability feedback are shown to you in the part viewer.
+For the sheet metal, milling, lathe, and tube laser interrogation modules you can adjust inputs that will affect what features and manufacturability feedback are shown to you in the part viewer.
 For Paperless Parts Quoting users, custom interrogations can also affect the variables used for generating pricing information.

 You can begin creating your own custom interrogations by navigating to the Processes section (for Paperless Part Quoting users) or the Shop Floor section (for Paperless Parts users), found on the left panel.

 To create a new custom interrogation, click "New Custom Interrogation", and enter an intuitive name and select a process type in the drop down.

 Once you have created the new custom interrogation, click it to enter the details page.

 Each custom interrogation has a unique name, process type, set of "task inputs", and a matrix of relationships to material information and/or operation information.
 These "task inputs" are described here for sheet metal, milling, lathe, and tube laser.
 Custom interrogations act as a link between a specific set of interrogation inputs to zero, one, or more MATERIAL CLASSES (e.g. Metal, Polymer, etc.); zero, one, or more MATERIAL FAMILIES (e.g. Aluminum, Steel, Abs, etc.); zero, one, or more MATERIALS (Aluminum 5052-H32, Stainless Steel 17-4 PH, etc.); and for Paperless Parts Quoting users, zero, one or more OPERATION DEFINITIONS (e.g. Milling, Material Prep, etc.).

 These custom interrogations are applied on a geometry in two places.
 The first place is in the part viewer under the geometric features tab, using the Geometric Analysis widget.